federicociner/mac-dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

 Then, run `brew doctor` to make sure there are no issues before proceeding with application installations.
-If there are no issues, run `./homebrew.sh` to install the required applications.

 ### 2. Install git and Homebrew packages